ferpetrelli/scoped-controller/README.md

 ```

-## Use specific scopes for different actions
+# Use specific scopes for different actions

-As the result is a Query Builder, you could keep chaining methods and scopes as you would normally do with Eloquent.
+Because `$this->collection()` is returning a Query Builder (when using Eloquent for example), you could keep chaining methods and scopes as you would normally do:

-Let's take the following two controller actions:

 ```php